 Origin and History

-From 1640, several conflicts with neighbouring tribes gradually forced the Kickapoo people to migrate westwards into southwest Wisconsin.
+As early as 1680 the Kickapoos were ranging as far south as the Illinois River.
 Late in the century, they occupied a territory along the Wabash River in Indiana, with minor settlements on the Upper Iowa River and the Root River in southeast Minnesota.
 They then established contact with the French, when La Salle explored the Ohio.
 French trading posts were soon established along the Wabash River.
 In 1684, the French estimated the population to 2,000 peoples.